 Here in the depths of colourhorizon HQ we were loafing around in our oak panelled smoking room, discussing the intriguing tags of ‘chillwave’ and ‘vaporwave’ on bandcamp.
 To our ears it sounds like a merge of ambient-house, dub and chiptunes.
 Or, to boil it down to its simplest maxim: underwater electro.
 Wanting to know more after evening brandies had been quaffed, we dispatched the intrepid Phillip J. Marigold off to go and find us a good, hearty vaporwave album.

-Home, hailing from Florida, may have a name that is the natural enemy of the google search but their album Odyssey is a splendid beast.
+Home, hailing from Florida, or Chicago (see thoughts below!) may have a name that is the natural enemy of the google search but their album Odyssey is a splendid beast.
 This is an album aglow with optimism and pulsing with sun drenched 80s vibes.
 There is adventure and style in abundance.

 From the opening fanfare which launches Odyssey, we are taken into the child-like ‘Native’.